 Will my student's credits transfer?

-The University of Wisconsin-Rock County is accredited by the North Central Association of Colleges and Schools, the same agency that accredits most American universities.
+The University of Wisconsin-Whitewater at Rock County is accredited by the North Central Association of Colleges and Schools, the same agency that accredits most American universities.
 Courses and credits transfer

 easily to UW System campuses as well as to other private and public colleges and universities, with the exception of several remedial courses, which do not carry degree credit.
 Your student will want to check the online University of Wisconsin Transfer Information System or ask his or her advisor to see just what program requirements will be met by specific transfer courses.